osipkat/osipkat/README.md

 # Hi there 👋

 As a seasoned IT professional, I’m deepening my expertise in Android development.
-With over ten years in low-code and no-code solutions and three years of Android experience, I combine solid technical knowledge with a passion for building efficient and high-performing applications.
+With over ten years in low-code/no-code solutions and three years of Android experience, I combine solid technical knowledge with a passion for building efficient and high-performing applications.

-## 🔭 Current focus
+## 🔭 Current interest

 I prioritize clean architecture, unit testing, and thoughtful refactoring to make my code fast, maintainable, and easy to scale — improving both the performance of the apps and the efficiency of the development process.